In 2019, the UK became the first major nation to commit to reducing greenhouse gas emissions to net zero.

 The transition will fundamentally transform every part of the economy.
 Some of these changes will be visible, such as renewable energy and electric vehicles, but most will happen behind the scenes in the way organisations operate and manage their relationships.

-Businesses of all sizes will face new responsibilities and risks, but also new opportunities to grow and benefit from greener and more efficient ways of working.
+Business leaders will face new responsibilities and risks, but also new opportunities to grow and benefit from greener and more efficient ways of working.

-The choice is either to start now and capitalise on the opportunities ahead, or fall behind and miss out on the benefits, such as stronger stakeholder relationships, brand reputation and higher profitability
+The choice is either to start now and capitalise on the opportunities ahead, or fall behind and miss out on the benefits, such as stronger stakeholder relationships, brand reputation and higher profitability.

 Since 2012, our net zero specialist have helped SMEs in Greater Manchester to save…

-Build a strategy from start to finish
+The course successfully helped businesses build a strategy from start to finish

-- Understand your priorities
+- Understand priorities

-- Implement cost and carbon cutting actions
+- Implement cost and carbon-cutting actions

 - Use data to make decisions